 The abstraction rather than a movement is an artistic current that was born at the beginning of the 1900s and assumes the meaning of “not real”.

-Abstract art is one that does not represent reality, but creates pictures that express concepts matching together shapes, colors and lines.
+Abstract art is one that does not represent reality but creates pictures that express concepts matching together shapes, colors, and lines.

-The path that led to abstraction originates in Symbolism, which evoked sounds, sensations and emotions without necessarily representing reality for what it was, something that doesn’t really exist, that is part of the dream world.
+The path that led to abstraction originates in Symbolism, which evoked sounds, sensations, and emotions without necessarily representing reality for what it was, something that doesn’t really exist, that is part of the dream world.

-Abstract starts from here and simplifies the image more and more, to the point of making it unrecognizable and entrusting to individual colors and to the individual forms of meanings no longer readable without an explanation.
+The abstract starts from here and simplifies the image more and more, to the point of making it unrecognizable and entrusting to individual colors and to the individual forms of meanings no longer readable without an explanation.

 Like what you’ve read?
 Feel free to share your thoughts leaving a comment and to contact us filling this form.
 You’ll be the first to hear about our news!